VOLUNTEER FOR OTHERS BUT ALSO, FOR YOURSELF.

 Most of us want to help those less fortunate than ourselves.
 We do not volunteer, for the most part, because it benefits us.
 We volunteer because it makes a difference.

-But, there are even more benefits to volunteering.
+But, there are even more benefits of volunteering.
 We notice a subtle shift in ourselves when we volunteer.
 We feel more connected to others, and we become less absorbed in the normal stresses of daily life.
 We share our experiences with others and want to help more.

 Sure, we know that volunteering makes us feel good.
 Yet, did you know that, when you volunteer, you are improving your life and maybe even your health?